stgm/course-site/README.md

 TODO
 ----

-* Add required submission name to every submit.yml, in order to decouple submits from page id.
+* Re-link pset to the right page on re-import, even if content is reordered.
 * Do not depend on dropbox config being present at start.
 * Add a setting for source git URL and do a `git clone`.
 * Add a setting for the dropbox upload folder to be used.